3 Things you need to know when Drying out Water Damage

 Once you discover moisture, your first instinct may be to open windows to help with the drying process, but it may not be your best move.
 For example, if your building is mechanically ventilated, the systems need constant pressure levels to work correctly.
 You also want to avoid excess coolness or heat and humidity, or you may end up complicating the drying process.

-Once you’ve pulled away wet materials and established holes or cuts in the wall as needed, you’ll typically need one air mover for every 15 – 25 square feet of floor, unless the moisture load and density is particularly high, then you may need more.
+Once you’ve pulled away wet materials and established holes or cuts in the wall as needed, you’ll typically need one air mover for every 15 – 25 square feet of floor, unless the moisture load and density are particularly high, then you may need more.
 To prevent mold, make sure all of the layers and materials are dry before putting everything back together.

 The Big Dry Out

 If you’ve experienced water damage, hopefully, you’re dealing with clean water and a small area.
 No matter what type of water damage you’re dealing with, if you want more information about recovery, this guide is a great starting point.
-And if you have any additional questions or need help, don’t hesitate to call us.
+And if you have any additional questions or need help, don’t hesitate to contact us.